 Most states have laws explicitly forbidding anyone with a gun from entering onto K-8 school property.
 There can be exceptions.
 And, of course, there are concealed carriers who pick up their kids from school.
 However, do not walk into a school zone with a gun on you unless you are expressly authorized by the administration, law enforcement, or state codes from doing so.

 For more information read the related articles below:

 I’m sure I’ve missed a few things that will get pointed out in the comments.
 And that’s good.
 I hope I touched upon some topics that jogged your mind about what goes with your own concealed carry practice.
-You don’t need to agree with me on every single thing but just remember that your responsibility to be a law-abiding citizen does require you to maintain good conduct and firm regard for your safety as well as those around you.
+You don’t need to agree with me on every single thing, but just remember that your responsibility to be a law-abiding citizen requires you to maintain good conduct and firm regard for your safety and those around you.
 Carry on!